 - Cement Kilns: Plastic waste that can not be recycled anymore are sent to cement kilns.

 Knowing the process of recycling it does not only helps us manage waste but also contributes to a better and safer environment.

 - The huge amount of plastic production: Plastic is used for manufacturing households and goods which are used on a daily basis, there is more plastic in our garbage than any other type of plastic.
 Recycling puts the same plastic waste in the circular economy.

-- Conservation of Energy and Natural Resources: virgin plastic requires resources like chemicals and production energy recycled plastic granules can full fill the demand of plastic granules for plastic products manufacturing and helps conserve energy and natural resources.
+- Conservation of Energy and Natural Resources: virgin plastic requires resources like chemicals and production energy recycled plastic granules can full fill the demand for plastic granules for plastic products manufacturing and helps conserve energy and natural resources.

-- Clears Landfill Space: Plastic waste accumulated makes huge piles of plastic waste on the landfill as the plastic takes ages to decompose fills up landfill which further causes the release of toxic air and pollution leading to diseases.
+- Clears Landfill Space: Plastic waste accumulated makes huge piles of plastic waste on the landfill as the plastic takes ages to decompose fills up landfills which further causes the release of toxic air and pollution leading to diseases.